microsoft/vscode-iot-workbench/docs/teXXmo_IoT_button_get_started.md

     * Select an existing IoT Hub device or create a new IoT Hub device.
     * Create a new Function App.

 <a name="#Step-4-ConfigDevice"></a>
 # Step 4: Configure the setting on IoT button

 1. Hold power button for 5 sec.
-LED changes from Green Flash to Yellow, then Red flash.When LED flashes in RED, the device is in AP Mode.
+LED changes from Green Flash to Yellow, then Red flash.
+When LED flashes in RED, the device is in AP Mode.

 1. From any desktop machine, connect to the device via WiFi using the SSID : ESP_<Last 3 digits of MAC Address>.